ishan-vyas/listvine/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-6) (Optional) (Currently in progress not yet working) To run the app online follow this link: https://listvine-4fba0.web.app/
+6) (Optional) To run the app online follow this link: https://listvine-4fba0.web.app/